-Sydney’s sparkling waterway is the highlight of Australia’s largest city.
-Climb the lofty archway of the Sydney Harbour Bridge, admire the sails of the Sydney Opera House, and stroll through the leafy Botanic Gardens to reach Mrs Macquarie’s Chair, a vantage point that provides the postcard perfect view of Sydney Harbour.
+The sparkling waterway of Sydney is the highlight of the largest city in Australia.
+Climb the lofty archway of the Sydney Harbour Bridge, admire the sails of the Sydney Opera House, and stroll through the leafy Botanic Gardens to reach Mrs Macquarie’s Chair, a vantage point that provides the postcard-perfect view of Sydney Harbour.

-The northeast corner of the Northern Territory gives visitors a true taste of Australian wilderness, with an untamed expanse of beaches, rivers, forests, escarpments, and swimming holes wedged between the equally amazing Kakadu National Park and the Gulf of Carpentaria.
+The northeast corner of the Northern Territory gives visitors a true taste of the Australian wilderness, with an untamed expanse of beaches, rivers, forests, escarpments and swimming holes wedged between the equally amazing Kakadu National Park and the Gulf of Carpentaria.

-Bondi is Australia’s most famous city beach, but Perth’s favourite strip of sand is the nation’s most beautiful.
-Towering pine trees shade the grass terraces and heritage tea house that overlook this golden stretch of West Australian coastline… just keep an eye out for sharks!
+Bondi is the most famous city beach in Australia, but Perth’s favourite strip of sand is the most beautiful in the nation.
+Towering pine trees shade the grass terraces and heritage teahouse that overlook this golden stretch of west Australian coastline… just keep an eye out for sharks.

-The state of Tasmania enjoys some of the country’s most beautiful bushwalking terrain, including the pristine forest of the Cradle Mountain-Lake St Clair National Park.
+The state of Tasmania enjoys some of the most beautiful bushwalking terrain in the country, including the pristine forest of the Cradle Mountain-Lake St Clair National Park.
 The best view of the craggy Cradle Mountain – besides from the summit, of course – can be seen while hiking around the serene blue waters of Dove Lake.

 Great Barrier Reef

-Some of Australia’s most spectacular scenery is found underwater, in the case of the Great Barrier Reef.
-The world’s largest coral reef system spans 2300 kilometres (1429 miles) of tropical North Queensland terrain – a playground for visitors keen to snorkel, sail, and swim in paradise.
+Some of the most spectacular scenery in Australia is found underwater, particularly when it comes to the Great Barrier Reef.
+The largest coral reef system in the world spans 2,300km (1,429mi) of tropical North Queensland terrain – a playground for visitors keen to snorkel, sail and swim in paradise.

-Spencer Lake near Esperance on Western Australia’s southern coast hasn’t glowed pink in more than a decade, but Lake Hillier on nearby Middle Island still retains its bubblegum hue.
-Owing their distinctive colour to a micro-algae found in the water, Western Australia’s pink lakes are best admired from a scenic flight.
+Spencer Lake near Esperance, on the southern coast of Western Australia, hasn’t glowed pink in more than a decade, but Lake Hillier on nearby Middle Island still retains its bubblegum hue.
+Owing their distinctive colour to a micro-algae found in the water, the pink lakes of Western Australia are best admired from a scenic flight.